Contraz/demosys-py/docs/source/opengl.rst

 This is not entirely true.
 The shader will at least have to define the ``in_position``.
 The other two attributes are optional.
-This is were the VAO and the Shader object negotiates the attribute binding.
+This is were the VAO and the Shader negotiates the attribute binding.
 The VAO object will on-the-fly generate a version of itself that supports the shaders attributes.